open-amt-cloud-toolkit/docs/docs/Reference/createProfileTLSConfig.md

 ### Create a Profile

-Profiles provide configuration information to the firmware on platforms featuring Intel® AMT during the activation process with the Remote Provisioning Client (RPC).
+During the activation process with the Remote Provisioning Client (RPC), profiles provide configuration information to the firmware on platforms featuring Intel® AMT.

+In **Profiles**, the Open AMT Cloud Toolkit supports Client Initiated Remote Access (CIRA) connections, which use Transport Layer Security (TLS), and plain TLS.
+TLS connections encrypt Intel® AMT network traffic, increasing data security and privacy.

+!!!
+Important
+    * TLS works with both ACM And CCM.
+    * Because CIRA connections already use TLS, the option to use both in a profile is not available, as it would double the amount of encryption/decryption and potentially impact performance.

 ## To create a profile with TLS Config